efrecon/disque2any/README.md

 3. The job body.

-The procedure `print` is then free to perform any kind of operations it deems necessary on both the data.
-Once all ingestion has succeeded, it can mark the job as done using the `disque` command.
+The procedure `print` is then free to perform any kind of operations it deems necessary on the job data.
+An example `print` procedure is availabe under the `exts` subdirectory in the `printer.tcl` file.
+The procedure will print the content of each job received on the queue and automatically acknowledge it.

+### Interacting with Jobs

+When `-ackmode` is `manual` and once all ingestion has succeeded, the code of the procedure can mark the job as done using the `disque` command.
 That command is automatically bound to the queue and will look similar to the following pseudo code:

     disque ack $id